gatling/gatling-enterprise-control-plane-deployment/helm-chart/README.md

 ### Activate Private Packages:

 - In order to activate Private Packages feature, set `privatePackage.enabled` to `true`.
-Note: A persistent Volume Claim will be created automatically.
+Note: A persistent Volume Claim will be created automatically if type = 'filesystem'.

 > [!IMPORTANT]
 > By default, the Control Plane filesystem is selected as the storage option.
 Before activating a different solution, comment out the `privatePackage.persistentVolumeClaim` and the repository filesystem section.